Scaling silicon-based quantum computing using CMOS technology: State-of-the-art, Challenges and Perspectives: A Quantum Computing System

-The problem of scaling requires a shift in the thinking process beyond the one- and two-qubit quantum processor proof-of-principle demonstrations to a full stack perspective: A Quantum Processing Unit~\cite{Jones2012}.
+The problem of scaling requires a shift in the thinking process beyond the few-qubit quantum processor proof-of-principle demonstrations to a full stack perspective: that is, a quantum computing system (QCS)~\cite{Jones2012}.
 Researchers have already started to tackle this problem, producing blueprints of what a large-scale quantum computer could look like in silicon~\cite{Veldhorst2017, Vandersypen2017, Li2018, Boter2019}.
 These proposals share a common basic idea.
-The future silicon QPU should be composed of three distinct layers: the Quantum Layer, the Quantum-Classical Interface and the Classical Layer, all of which could potentially be manufactured using CMOS technology, at least to a certain extent.
-In Fig.~\ref{Fig2}(a), we present a schematic description of the distribution of the layers and in Fig.~\ref{Fig2}(b), we show a more granular description of the elements and the connectivity between layers.
+In particular, the future silicon QCS should be composed of three distinct layers -- the quantum layer or quantum processing unit (QPU), the quantum-classical interface and the classical layer -- all of which could potentially be manufactured using CMOS technology, at least to a certain extent (Fig~\ref{Fig2}a,b).